melissaelopez/genkit/docs/plugins/google-cloud.md

 }
 ```

+> Note: When running locally, internal telemetry buffers may not fully flush prior to the process exiting, resulting in an incomplete telemetry export.

 ### projectId

 This option allows specifying the Google Cloud project ID explicitly.
 In most cases, this is unnecessary.